munificent/game-programming-patterns/book/state.markdown

 ## Where Are the State Objects?

 I did gloss over one bit here.
 To change states, we need to assign `state_` to point to the new one, but where does that object come from?
-With our enum implementation, that was a no-brainer: enum values are just primitives like numbers.
-But now our states are classes which means we need an actual instance to point to.
+With our `enum` implementation, that was a no-brainer -- `enum` values are primitives like numbers.
+But now our states are classes, which means we need an actual instance to point to.
 There are two common answers to this:

 ### Static states